Research Assistant - Exercise

 - Now you need to merge in data on the characteristics of each facility, including its for-profit status.
 These data are saved in fac_exercise.csv.
 Merge this into the dataset you've created in (3) above.

 - We now want to analyze the effect of competition on prices.
 To do so, we need to create a count of the number of facilities operating in a region (region_id) in a given year and quarter.
 Create this variable and merge it back to the dataset you created in (4) as a new variable, “num_facilities”.

 - Test how competition affects prices.
 Run a regression of the natural log of per-patient charges on a constant and the “num_facilities” variable you created in (5) (Useful stata commands, if using stata: gen, reg).
 Note: a regression is just finding a line of best fit through the data.
 Does competition have an effect on prices?

 Please submit your script file (this is the name of the file containing your code) and your .log file (this file saves the output in a text file) to email@example.com when you have finished your work.

 Note that not everything in this write up will spell out exactly how to do each step.
-Be resourceful: look in the Stata/Sas/Matlab documentation files, use google...
+Be resourceful: look in the Stata/Sas/Matlab/R/Python documentation files, use google...
 Please comment your code and be sure to note things that you were not quite sure about and the solution you chose.
 We are looking for work that carefully executes the assignment with clear documentation of the decisions made.
-If you can't figure something out, that is OK.
+If you can't figure something out, that is fine.
 Document your confusion, make a decision of how to proceed, and continue.